 💡 If you have a post-treatment time set up (also known as room reset time), and you want to allow that time to run after your shift ends, Jane has a setting for that.
 Visit this guide doc to learn how.

-💡 If you need to work with Rooms or Tags, you’ll need to ensure your Advanced Scheduling is turned on first in order for these options to be available for you within the icon bar window.
+💡 If you need to work with Rooms, you’ll need to ensure your Advanced Scheduling is turned on first in order for these options to be available for you within the icon bar window.
 You’ll need to be an Account Owner or Full Access User to access your Schedule Settings.
 To learn more about these features and how to turn them on, you can click on each linked name above.

 💭 A quick note